sauloveigr/sauloveigr/README.md

 **`Front-end Developer 💻`**

-I am professional with 3 years of experience in web development, working as a frontend developer with knowledge in responsive web interfaces, unit and end-to-end testing, task refinement, code review, bug fix and mentoring juniors and interns.
+I am professional with more than 3 years of experience in web development, working as a frontend developer with knowledge in responsive web interfaces, unit and end-to-end testing, task refinement, code review, bug fix and mentoring juniors and interns.

 🌍 Worked at a multinational company with international teams<br/>
 🍁 Worked as a freelancer for a Canadian client<br/>